populse_db package

 populse_db.database.python_value_type(value)

-Returns the field type corresponding to a Python value.
+Returns the Python type corresponding to a Python value.
 This type can be used in add_field(s) method.
-For list values, only the first item is considered to get the type.
-Type cannot be determined for empty list.
-If value is None, the result is None.
+For list values, only the first item is considered to get the subtype of the list.

 populse_db.filter module